-A midwife is the expert in normal pregnancy and birth.
-They are specially trained to care for mothers and babies throughout normal pregnancy, labour and after the birth, and therefore provide all or most of the care for the majority of women.
 You should know the name of the midwife who is responsible for your midwifery care.
-Midwives can be based in the community or at a specific hospital, or may even be based at your GP surgery.
+Midwives can be based in the community or at a specific hospital, birth centre, midwife led unit, or may be based at a GP surgery.
 This will all be explained to you when you book in for antenatal care.

 What kind of training do midwives have?